Snow camp FAQs

 Tell them

-the club advisor (a member of the De Anza faculty) and her husband, who are leading this trip, have done it with the club for thirty years.
-They are Red Cross first aid and CPR instructors
+the club advisor (a member of the De Anza faculty) and her husband, who are leading this trip, have done it with the club for thirty plus years.

 There are security people at the various hotel complexes.